FREQUENTLY ASKED QUESTIONS

 Who can enter?

 The AV Awards are open to all organisations working in the global AV industry.
 There’s a category for every part of the supply chain.
-This includes manufacturers, distributors, integrators, installers, resellers, specialist AV companies, freelancers, creative/digital agencies, production, rental and staging companies, consultants, end-users.
+This includes manufacturers, distributors, integrators, installers, resellers, specialist AV companies, freelancers, creative/digital agencies, production, rental and staging companies, consultants, and end users.

 Can I enter if I am outside the UK?

-Can you enter directly or does someone have to nominate you?
+Can I enter directly or does someone have to nominate me/us?

 Companies or individuals may submit entries on their own behalf, or on behalf of other individuals or organisations, including colleagues, industry peers, suppliers or clients.
 If submitting on someone else’s behalf, please ensure you have their permission to do so.